nt7011/RPG-Maker-Live-Translator/README.md

 4. When ready, fulfill the promise by clearing out the original and draw the translation in place.
 5. Foresight: Tries to peek ahead of the dialogue and finds texts to pre-translate.
 Branching paths (user choices, if's) are supported.

-## Web Installer
+## Web Installer (Recommended)
-Simply visit https://nt7011.github.io/ with a Chromium browser and point the game folder.
-The rest the will be taken care of.
+Simply visit https://rmlt.pages.dev with a Chromium browser and point the game folder (where there's Game.exe).

 ## Prerequisites:
 1. If there's no `scripts/` in your game folder, it's probably been hidden inside `.exe` with Enigma Virtual Box.
 Unpack first.